emmanuelneri/reactive-microservices/README.md

   - In case of invalid schema, offset will be committed and message will be sent to a DLQ
   - In case of unexpected error in any message, bateche message will not be commit
 - Consume only filled fields
+- Validate Schedule rules
+ - If invalid business schedule, offset will be committed and message will be sent to a DLQ
+- Persist schedule in Cassandra

 TODO: